-And as I approach 5 years of travel, I want to take some time to mention the five “people” who have had the most impact on my journey:
+And as I approach five years of travel, I want to take some time to mention the five people (or groups of people) who have had the most impact on my journey:

 Greg – Back in 2006, I spent a few months in Amsterdam playing poker.
 (Yes, you could have called me a professional.)
 There was always this local there who kept inviting me out.
-Looking down at a large stack of his money in front of me, I was always suspect about it – was he just going to rob me?
-However, after being reassured he was a good guy by the other players and seeing him around a lot, I realized he was just a nice guy and agreed.
-He and some other players took me out for drinks, to their weekly home poker games, and, overall, just showed me the “local” Amsterdam.
+Looking down at a large stack of his money in front of me, I was always suspicious about it — was he just going to rob me?
+However, after being reassured he was a good guy by the other players and seeing him around a lot, I realized he was just a nice guy and agreed to his invitation.
+He and some other players took me out for drinks, to their weekly home poker games, and overall, just showed me the “local” take on Amsterdam.
 Greg taught me that strangers are not always out to get you.
 As someone who has been on the road for a while, this is obvious to me now.
 But when you are fresh-faced and new to traveling, it isn’t so easy to let your guard down and let strangers in.
-Sadly, though, I can never tell Greg thank you.
+Sadly though, I can never tell Greg thank you.
 A few months after I left Amsterdam, he was killed during a robbery in his home.
 But wherever he is now, he is missed.

 The Unknown Backpackers in Chiang Mai – There are small moments in life that shape the whole rest of your life afterwards.
 Little events that ripple out to form huge waves.
 I never thought my two-week trip to Thailand would be anything more than a respite from the cold Boston winter.
-Yet on that fateful trip in 2005, I met 5 backpackers on the way up to a temple in Chiang Mai.
-Over conversation about how absurd the two-weeks-per-year vacation system in America is, I realized there was more to life than a 401k and 50-hour work weeks.
+Yet on that fateful trip in 2005, I met five backpackers on a bus to a temple in Chiang Mai.
+Over conversation about how absurd the two-weeks-per-year vacation system in America is, I realized there was more to life than a 401(k) and 50-hour work weeks.
 That small event became one of the most pivotal moments in my life.
 A week later on the beach in Ko Samui, I turned to my friend and said I was going to backpack the world.
-The rest is history – all thanks to strangers on a bus.
+The rest is history — all thanks to strangers on a bus.

 Anna the Ex – I don’t often talk about my dating life, other than to mention that it is sometimes hard to date on the road.
-But I would say I had a relationship.
+But I will say I had a relationship.
 I met Anna a few days after I moved to Taiwan.
-She was studying Chinese for the semester.
 I saw her in a bar and simply went up to talk to her.
 (Lesson here men of the world: Just go up and say hi.
 It works.)
-We dated while I was in Taipei, which, knowing I was leaving in a few months, made things very… complex.
-After I left, we stayed “together” in a loose sense of the word.
+She was studying Chinese for the semester.
+We dated while I was in Taipei, which — knowing I was leaving in a few months — made things very…complex.
+After I left Taipei, we stayed “together” in a loose sense of the word.
 Months later, I went to Europe and spent two weeks with her in Vienna.
-It was difficult, and when I left we both knew that I wasn’t coming back.
-Anna didn’t want to leave Vienna, and I wasn’t ready to stop traveling.
-We just sort of left it, though we do sometimes stay in touch.
+It was difficult: Anna didn’t want to leave Vienna, and I wasn’t ready to stop traveling.
+When I left, we both knew that I wasn’t coming back.
+We just sort of left it there, though we do sometimes stay in touch.
 However, my relationship with her taught me that there was no way I was ready for a relationship that required me to give up traveling, and that I was OK with that.

 Life is filled with strangers who shape our lives, both good and bad.
 All the people you meet leave a piece of themselves with you.
 And often you don’t realize it until much later on.
 You don’t really think about it until some melancholy, reflective night in the future when you sit down to write a blog post like this.